 The number of Australian Workers’ Compensation Claims in 2015-16 was 104,770.
 Three occupations with the highest rates of claims were:

 The causes of workers’ compensation claims comprised of 90% due to injury and musculoskeletal disorders, with 43% of these injuries involving traumatic joint/ligament and muscle/tendon injury.
-10% of worker’s compensation claim were due to wounds, lacerations, amputations and organ damage or other illness.
+10% of worker’s compensation claims were due to wounds, lacerations, amputations and organ damage or other illness.

 The median time lost due to work cover injury was 5.2 weeks, with work related injuries and illnesses costing employers, workers and the community $61.8 billion dollars per year.